yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/internals.md

 To enable (amortized) $\mathcal{O}(1)$ mutation, the buffers containing mesh data are lazily reallocated like a `std::vector` when needed.
 As such the actual buffers like `mesh.heNext` might be larger than the current number of elements in the mesh; we separately track the count of real, valid elements to avoid accessing the extra regions of the array.
 The special index value `INVALID_IND` (which happens to be `std::numeric_limits<size_t>::max()`) is used to fill index values that have no meaning.

-A similar issues arises with deletion.
+A similar issue arises with deletion.
 When a mesh element is deleted, it would be too expensive to shift the indices of all subsequent elements.
 Instead, we simply mark the element as deleted, leaving a hole in our index space.
 Deleted halfedges and their edges are implicitly encoded by `heNext[he] == INVALID_IND`, while deleted edges and vertices are encoded by `vHalfedge[v] == INVALID_IND` and `fHalfedge[f] == INVALID_IND`.

 Thus at any point in time, some indices may be invalid elements, left from previous deletions, and other array entries might correspond to extra elements allocated during the last resizing, waiting to be used.
 In all iterators and counts, explicit logic ensures that invalid elements are skipped.
 Traversal functions do not need any such logic, as it should be impossible to traverse from a valid element to an invalid element.
 The `HalfedgeMesh::compress()` function is provided to re-index all mesh elements, and ensure a dense packing with no deleted elements.